 1. Find Competitive Keywords with Seller Labs Pro’s Scope Tool

-Just view the product page for any ASIN in your Scope Tracklist.
+Just view the product page for any ASIN in your Tracklist.
 All the details you need around the relevant keywords for that product are available for you to review, sort, and analyze.

 2. Use Amazon’s User Search Term Report